lovehifi/lmsraudio/README.md

 >
 ---------------------
 >
-SSH: user: root, pass: ros, and you can customize it according to your own needs.
+SSH credentials: user 'root,' password 'ros.'
+You can customize these credentials and have full permissions to modify the source code according to your specific requirements.

 >
 ---------------
 ![Screenshot](LMSrAudio-menu.png)